iseliktar/iseliktar.github.io/docs/content-creation.md

 Homepage is located in the [index.md](../index.md) file in the main directory.
 It has a couple of properties and content below the `---` section.
 The content is the text that appears in the `What is #spodari` section.

+### Hero Image

+Hero image can be edited when the [team.jpg](../assets/images/team.jpg) image is replaced.
+The design works best with a panoramic image with primary focus in the center as this is seen in the mobile design.

 ### Statistics Metrics

 `donated-sum-number`, `active-minutes-number`, `events-number` are the numbers that are shown in the `Statistics` section of the Home page.